1. Skip to content

 Oil wealth and a promise of growth

-Venezuela has the largest proven oil reserves in the world, estimated by the US Energy Information Administration (EIA) at around 303 billion barrels.
+Venezuela has the largest proven oil reserves in the world, estimated by the US Energy Information Administration at around 303 billion barrels.
 This puts it ahead of Saudi Arabia, which has about 267 billion barrels.

+Over the course of his campaign, Maduro has promised to use oil revenues to start "a blessed and wonderful era of growth and prosperity."
 His agenda for a new term in office includes financial support for those willing to start businesses, with additional state funding to be earmarked for "up to a million businesses."

 Venezuela’s deadly fuel crisis